 This event is organized by the Center for Digital Trust (C4DT) at EPFL.

 The Center for Digital Trust hosted a successful workshop on Privacy-Preserving eID last week.
 We welcomed 14 participants from seven partner organizations including Be-Ys, ELCA, FOITT, Kudelski, SICPA, Swiss Post/SwissSign, and Swisscom.
 The day-long event combined theoretical foundations with hands-on technical demonstrations.
-Our focus centered on swiyu, Switzerland’s proposed eID project developed by FOITT, and (…)
+Our focus centered on swiyu, Switzerland’s proposed eID project developed by FOITT, (…)

 This article highlights the alarming reliance of critical infrastructure on outdated technology, exposing significant vulnerabilities in essential systems.
 The need for uninterrupted operation and compatibility requirements presents major challenges to the modernization of these legacy systems, and the costs to upgrade are steep.
 Yet the potential for catastrophic failure due to obsolete equipment underscores the (…)